jendrikseipp/convert-downward/README.md

   - Git

 ## Usage
-  Run the script with the following command where [MERCURIAL REPOSITORY] is a path to the repository you want to convert, [CLEANED MERCURIAL REPOSITORY] is a location where the intermediate cleaned up Mercurial repository will be written to, and [CONVERTED GIT REPOSITORY] is the location where the resulting Git repository will be written to.
+  Run the script with the following command where MERCURIAL_REPOSITORY is the path to the repository you want to convert and CONVERTED_GIT_REPOSITORY is the location where the resulting Git repository will be written to.
 None of the paths may contain spaces.
-The intermediate cleaned up Mercurial repository can be deleted after the conversion.
+The optional parameter can be used to redirect the output of fast-export to a file.

-    ./run-cleanup-and-conversion.sh [MERCURIAL REPOSITORY] \
+    ./run-cleanup-and-conversion.sh MERCURIAL_REPOSITORY CONVERTED_GIT_REPOSITORY \
-                                    [CLEANED MERCURIAL REPOSITORY] \
+        [--redirect-fast-export-stderr FILE]

-                                    [CONVERTED GIT REPOSITORY]
+  The conversion is done in two steps that can also be run individually.
+In this case CLEANED_MERCURIAL_REPOSITORY is a location where the intermediate cleaned up Mercurial repository will be written to:

-  The conversion is done in two steps that can also be run individually:
+    ./run-cleanup.sh MERCURIAL_REPOSITORY CLEANED_MERCURIAL_REPOSITORY

-    ./run-cleanup.sh [MERCURIAL REPOSITORY] [CLEANED MERCURIAL REPOSITORY]
+    ./run-conversion.sh CLEANED_MERCURIAL_REPOSITORY CONVERTED_GIT_REPOSITORY \
-    ./run-conversion.sh [CLEANED MERCURIAL REPOSITORY] [CONVERTED GIT REPOSITORY]
+        [--redirect-fast-export-stderr FILE]

 The scripts will automatically set up the required tools (a virtual environment with compatible versions of Mercurial and the fast-export tool